SANDHYA16252006/AirDraw/README.md

 ---

-## 🎮 How to Use
+## 🎮 Usage

-- Show your hand in front of the webcam.
+1. Show your hand in front of the webcam.
-- Raise only your index finger to draw.
+2. Raise only your index finger to draw.
-- Raise your index and middle fingers together to enter selection mode.
+3. Raise your index and middle fingers together to enter selection mode.
-- Choose different colors from the toolbar.
+4. Select a brush color from the toolbar.
-- Select the eraser to remove drawings.
+5. Use the eraser to remove drawings.
-- Use the Clear option to reset the canvas.
+6. Select **Clear** to erase the entire canvas.
-- Press **Q** to quit the application.
+7. Press **Q** to exit the application.

 ---

-## 🌍 Real-World Applications
+## 🌍 Applications

-- Smart Classrooms
+* Smart Classrooms
-- Digital Whiteboards
-- Interactive Presentations
+* Interactive Whiteboards
-- Touchless User Interfaces
-- Human-Computer Interaction
-- Computer Vision Research
+* Touchless Presentation Systems
-- Educational Technology
+* Educational Technology
-- Gesture-Controlled Systems
+* Gesture-Controlled Interfaces
+* Human–Computer Interaction Research
+* Computer Vision Applications

 ---

-## 🔮 Future Enhancements
+## 🚀 Future Enhancements

-- Undo and Redo functionality
+* Undo and Redo functionality
+* Adjustable brush size
-- Save drawings as images
+* Save drawings as images
-- Brush size adjustment
-- AI-based shape recognition
+* Automatic shape recognition
-- Handwritten text recognition
-- Gesture shortcuts
+* Handwriting recognition
-- Multi-hand support
+* Multi-hand support

 ---